kuldeepsinghkarki/mykube/README.md

 # mykube
-This is demo of kubernetes cluster setup using kind and helm charts
+This is demo of kubernetes cluster setup using kind and helm charts.
+Also uses MAKE for commands assembly.